Kylie-Heiland/Kylie-Heiland/README.md

 ---
 ### Achievements
 - Gary Younger Memorial Scholarship in Computer Science Recipient.
-I received this scholarship by submitting an essay that discussed my passion for computer science and my financial need.

 <!--
 **HighItsKy/HighItsKy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.